AndreaCaldiroli/ATES-Code/README.md

 ##  Installing and using the code

+### Requirements

+The only software requirements to run the code are the `gfortran` compiler and a basic installation of `python3`.
+The only library requested outside the Standard Library of python is`numpy`.

+### Installation

 The code can be directly downloaded from the Github page or, in alternative, the repository can be cloned via

     git clone https://github.com/AndreaCaldiroli/ExoCode2021

+Once exctracted, it is necessary to give execution permission to the `run_program.sh` file:

+    chmod +x run_program.sh

+To run the code, you simply have to run the bash file: `./run_program.sh`